DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/python.md

 See [getVariableByKey](/bucketing-api/#operation/getVariableByKey) on the Bucketing API for the variable response format.

 ### Getting All Variables
-To get all variables, use the `all_variables()` method to retrieve a dict with all varibles that the user receives.
+To get all variables, use the `all_variables()` method to retrieve a dict with all variables that the user receives.

 ```python
     try: